itplr-kosit/validator/docs/cli.md

 # Validator Command Line Interface (CLI)

-The `validator` comes with a command line interface (CLI) which allows validating any number of VInput XML files.
+The `validator` comes with a command line interface (CLI) which allows validating any number of input XML files.

 **Important hint**: since v2.0.0 the filename has been changed from `validator-*` to `validator-cli-*` and the jar is now a Quarkus-based uber-jar.